Notenoughmail/notenoughmail.github.io/kubejs_tfc/1.20.1/recipes.md

 - OutputItem: An `ItemStack`, the item output
 - OutputFluid: A `FluidStackJS`, the fluid output
-- Outputs: A convenience method for setting both outputs, the same as calling `.outputItem().outputFluid()`
+- Outputs: A convenience method for setting both outputs, the same as calling `.outputItem().outputFluid()`{: .language-javascript }
 - ItemIngredients: An array of item ingredients, the item inputs
 - FluidIngredient: A [FluidStackIngredient]({% link kubejs_tfc/1.20.1/bindings.md %}#fluid-stack-ingredient)
-- Ingredients: A convenience method for setting both inputs, the same as calling `.itemIngredients().fluidIngredient()`
+- Ingredients: A convenience method for setting both inputs, the same as calling `.itemIngredients().fluidIngredient()`{: .language-javascript }

 ### Example